indeedeng/iwf/README.md

 ## Query
 Depends on different SDKs of Cadence/Temporal, there are different APIs like QueryHandler/QueryMethod/etc.

 In iWF, use DataObjects as equivalent.
 Unlike Cadence/Temporal, DataObjects should be explicitly defined in WorkflowDefinition.

 Note that by default all the DataObjects and SearchAttributes will be loaded into any WorkflowState as `LOAD_ALL_WITHOUT_LOCKING` persistence loading policy.
 This could be a performance issue if there are too many big items.
-You should consider using different loading policy like `LOAD_PARTIAL_WITHOUT_LOCKING` to improve by changing the WorkflowStateOptions.
+Consider using different loading policy like `LOAD_PARTIAL_WITHOUT_LOCKING` to improve by customizing the WorkflowStateOptions.

 Also note that DataObjects are not just for returning data to API, but also for sharing data across different StateExecutions.
-But if it's just to share data from start API to decide API, using StateLocal is preferred for efficiency reason.
+But if it's just to share data from start API to decide API in the same StateExecution, using `StateLocal` is preferred for efficiency reason.

 ## Search Attribute
 iWF has the same concepts of Search Attribute.
 Unlike Cadence/Temporal, SearchAttribute should be explicitly defined in WorkflowDefinition.

 ## Versioning and change compatibility
-There is no versioning anymore in iWF!
-As there is no non-deterministic errors in iWF applications.
-Because there is no replay at all for iWF workflows.
-All workflow state executions are stored in Cadence/Temporal activities.
+There is no versioning API at all in iWF!

+As there is no replay at all for iWF workflow applications, there is no non-deterministic errors or versioning API.
+All workflow state executions are stored in Cadence/Temporal activities of the interpreter workflow activities.

-Workflow code change will always apply to any running existing and new workflow executions.
+Workflow code change will always apply to any running existing and new workflow executions once deployed.
 This gives superpower and flexibility to maintain long-running business applications.

 However, making workflow code change will still have backward-compatibility issue like all other microservice applications.
-You just need to apply all the standard ways to address the issues:
+Below are the standard ways to address the issues:

-1) It's rare but if you don't want old workflows to execute the new code, the standard way is to use a flag in new executions to branch out.
-For example, if you want to change StateA->StateB to StateA->StateC only for new workflows, then set a new flag in the new workflow so that StateA decide API implementation can know if it should go to StateB or StateC.
+1) It's rare but if you don't want old workflows to execute the new code, use a flag in new executions to branch out.
+For example, if changing flow `StateA->StateB` to `StateA->StateC` only for new workflows, then set a new flag in the new workflow so that StateA can decide go to StateB or StateC.
-2) Removing state code could cause errors if there is any state execution still running.
-For example, if you have changed StateA->StateB to StateA->StateC, you may want to delete StateB.
-However, there could be a StateExecution stays at StateB(most commonly waiting for commands to complete).
-Deleting StateB will cause a not found error when StateB is executed.
+2) Removing state code could cause errors(state not found) if there is any state execution still running.
+For example, after changed `StateA->StateB` to `StateA->StateC`, you may want to delete StateB.
+If a StateExecution stays at StateB(most commonly waiting for commands to complete), deleting StateB will cause a not found error when StateB is executed.
+   1) The error will be gone if you add the StateB back.
+Because by default, all State APIs will be backoff retried forever.
-   1) If you want to delete StateB as early as possible, use `IwfWorkflowType` and `IwfExecutingStateIds` search attributes to confirm if there is any workflows still running at the state.
+   2) If you want to delete StateB as early as possible, use `IwfWorkflowType` and `IwfExecutingStateIds` search attributes to confirm if there is any workflows still running at the state.
 These are built-in search attributes from iWF server.
-   2) The error will be gone if you add the StateB back.
-Because by default, all State APIs will be backoff retried forever.

 ## Parallel execution with synchronization
-In Cadence/Temporal, multi-threading is useful for complicated applications.
-But the APIs are hard to understand to use, and debug.
-Each language/SDK has its own APIs without much consistency.
+In Cadence/Temporal, multi-threading is powerful for complicated applications.
+But the APIs are hard to understand, to use, and to debug.
+Especially each language/SDK has its own set of APIs without much consistency.

 In iWF, there are just a few concepts that are very straightforward:
 1) The `decide` API can go to multiple next states.
-The next states will be executed in parallel
+All next states will be executed in parallel
-2) It can go back to any previous StateId to form a loop.
+2) `decide` API can also go back to any previous StateId, or the same StateId, to form a loop.
 The StateExecutionId is the unique identifier.
 3) Use `InterStateChannel` for synchronization communication.
 It's just like a signal channel that works internally.

-Notes:
+Some notes:

 1) Any state can decide to complete or fail the workflow, or just go to a dead end(no next state).
-2) Because of above, there could be more than one completing with data as workflow results.
-The client API provides a special way to retrieve this kind of results.
+2) Because of above, there could be zero, or more than one state completing with data as workflow results.
+3) To get multiple state results from a workflow execution, use the special API `getComplexWorkflowResult` of client API.

 ## Non-workflow code
 Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.